Conflict Minerals Compliance

 3TG and Cobalt from Qualified Smelters Distributions:

 USI continues to promote the procurement of conflict-free minerals to the supply chain, and expanded supply chain due diligence.
-In 2021, a total of 416 suppliers completed the CMRT (Conflict Minerals Reporting Template) survey.
-In addition, we completed the CRT (Cobalt Reporting Template) survey of 150 suppliers, response rate reached 100%.
+In 2022, a total of 199 suppliers completed the CMRT (Conflict Minerals Reporting Template) survey.
+In addition to 3TG, we are progressively including more minerals from Conflict-Affected and High-Risk Areas (CAHRAs) (e.g., cobalt and mica) in the survey, with a total of 150 suppliers surveyed and disclosed for cobalt and mica, response rate reached 100%.

 Number of Qualified Suppliers: